TechNickAI/AICodeBot/CONTRIBUTING.md

 ### Testing

 Install the test dependencies with
-`pip install -r requirements/requirements-test.txt` - this is what is used in the [Github Actions workflow](https://github.com/novara-ai/AICodeBot/actions), you can look at the [build workflow](.github/workflows/build.yml) to see how to run the tests.
+`pip install -r requirements/requirements-test.txt` - this is what is used in the [GitHub Actions workflow](https://github.com/novara-ai/AICodeBot/actions), you can look at the [build workflow](.github/workflows/build.yml) to see how to run the tests.

 We use `pytest` for testing.
 It will skip some tests if OPENAI_API_KEY is not set, so to test everything, run pytest with your OPENAI_API_KEY set.